Asymptotic shape for the contact process in random environment: Model and results

-This says that the lack of subadditivity of $\sigma$ is really small: in particular, it does not depend on the considered points.
-Then, in the same spirit as Kingman~\cite{MR0438477} and Liggett~\cite{MR806224}, we prove in Section~\ref{forme} that for every $x\in \Zd$, the ratio $\frac{\sigma(nx)}n$ converges $\Pbarre-a.s.$ to a real number $\mu(x)$.
-The functional $x\mapsto \mu(x)$ can be extended into a norm on $\Rd$, which will characterize the asymptotic shape In the following, $A_{\mu}$ will denote the unit ball for $\mu$.
+However, the theorem says that the lack of subadditivity of $\sigma$ is really small; in particular, it does not depend on the considered points.
+Then, in the same spirit as Kingman \cite{MR0438477} and Liggett \cite{MR806224}, we prove in Section \ref{forme} that for every $x\in \Zd$, the ratio $\frac{\sigma(nx)}n$ converges $\Pbarre$-a.s. to a real number $\mu(x)$.
+The functional $x\mapsto\mu(x)$ can be extended into a norm on $\Rd$, which will characterize the asymptotic shape.
+In the following, $A_{\mu }$ will denote the unit ball for $\mu$.
 We define the sets

-and we denote by $\tilde{H}_t,\tilde{G}_t,\tilde{K}'_t$ their "fattened" versions:
+and we denote by $\tilde{H}_t,\tilde{G}_t,\tilde{K}'_t$ their ``fattened'' versions